justin-sy/AbGame/README.md

 # AbGame
 This is a python game developed using pygame.
+Launch a needle to hit the virus.

 # Start
 ```commandline